astral-sh/uv/docs/guides/integration/docker.md

 !!! note

-    We currently don't support installing Python on musl-based distributions.
-If you are using an alpine base image that doesn't have Python installed, you need to add it manually:
+    uv does not yet support installing Python on musl-based distributions.
+For example, if you are using an Alpine Linux base image that doesn't have Python installed, you need to add it with the system package manager:

     ```shell
     apk add --no-cache python3~=3.12